mdalquist/Predicting-Calories-from-Nutrition-Info/README.md

 The Lasso is a variable selection method that works by squeezing the regression coefficients towards 0 during calculations.
 If the Lasso squeezes a coefficient all the way to 0, it has determined that the variable corresponding to that coefficient does not have a significant effect on the regression model.
 This helps identify which variables are important and which can be removed.

 The lasso_path() function in sklearn's linear_model package allows for testing of multiple different alpha values, the hyperparameter in the Lasso controlling the shrinkage.
 Alpha needs to be tuned, and the values in the dataframe below are the lasso regression coefficients for each feature for each alpha value tested.
 I ran the function for alpha values between 0.5 and 4.5, at increments of 0.5.
-The results are shown below.
+Code and results are shown below.

+    from sklearn import linear_model
+    _, lasso_tests, _ = linear_model.lasso_path(X_train, y_train, alphas = np.arange(0.5, 5, 0.5))
+    pd.DataFrame(lasso_tests, index = X_train.columns, columns = np.arange(0.5, 5, 0.5))

 |               | 0.5 | 1.0 | 1.5 | 2.0 | 2.5 | 3.0 | 3.5 | 4.0 | 4.5 |
 |:--------------|-----------:|------------:|------------:|-----------:|------------:|------------:|------------:|-----------:|-----------:|